tungbq/devops-toolkit/README.md

   docker run --network host -it --rm -v ~/.devops-toolkit-config:/config tungbq/devops-toolkit:0.1.0
   ```

-  _NOTE_:
+- _NOTE_

-  - Note: You can replace `~/.devops-toolkit-config` with any desired folder path on your VM.
+  - You can replace `~/.devops-toolkit-config` with any desired folder path on your VM.
   - Remove the `-v ~/.devops-toolkit-config:/config` option if you do not wish to store configurations on the host (not recommended for configuration reuse).

 ## Demo 📺